This small medieval village is located along the river Trebbia, a few kilometers from Piacenza, facing the hillsides covered with vineyards.

 In the nearby Nure Valley you can reach the fascinating new-medieval village of Grazzano Visconti (17km).
 Driving the panoramic road SS 45 of the Trebbia, you can reach in about half an hour Bobbio (30km) where you can visit the church that belonged to Saint Columba’s Abbey and see the Ponte Gobbo (hunchback bridge).

-In the near Luretta Valley there is the Castle of Agazzano (7km) and from here you can drive towards Pianello Val Tidone (20km) and through the hillsides covered with vineyards of the Tidone Valley, and finally reach the Rocca d’Olgisio (26 km), a fortress placed on the top of the hill from where you can have one of the best views over the Apennines.
-All those castles can be visited and are associated with the "Castles of the Duchies of Parma and Piacenza".
+In the near Luretta Valley there is the Castle of Agazzano (7km) and from here you can drive towards Pianello Val Tidone (20km) through the hillsides covered with vineyards of the Tidone Valley, and finally reach the Rocca d’Olgisio (26 km), a fortress placed on the top of the hill from where you can have one of the best views over the Apennines.
+All those castles can be visited and are associated with the "Castles of the Duchy of Parma and Piacenza".